-The problem with its adoption is that it takes effort – something not everyone is enthusiastic about like math, chemistry or gym class in high school.
+The problem with its adoption is that it takes effort.
+This is something not everyone is enthusiastic about – like math, chemistry, or gym class in high school.

 One must ponder why significantly less than 10 percent of the world owns all the riches.
 Meanwhile, we currently still must deal with world hunger, disease, and abject poverty.